 Red lights and stop signs are not optional.
 The Official Code of Georgia Annotated (OCGA) §40-6-20 states that drivers must obey traffic-control devices unless otherwise directed by a police officer.

 A personal injury claim is one way that an injured motorist or the family of a deceased party can hold a negligent driver responsible for running a stop signal.
-A personal injury claim may also allow the injured person or the deceased person’s family to seek financial compensation for their losses.
+A truck accident lawyer in Atlanta can help the injured person or the deceased person’s family to seek financial compensation for their losses.

 Reasons Motorists Disobey Stop Signals